 Ensure that all safety and support equipment is present, as described in ‘CP423 Summit ICESat Traverse, Operational’.
 This includes, but is not limited to, adequate ECW gear and spares, a survival bag, food, a thermos of hot water, and appropriate communications equipment.
 A typical survey requires about 4 hours but bring sufficient supplies for flexibility and safety in case of issues.

-SLIVER battery charging and familiarization:

-The logging box: The instrument is self-contained in a small silver/grey pelican case located near the equipment.
-On the exterior of the box, you will see the GNSS antenna and ground plane, and the LED status indicator.